hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

   where the `Name` variable is replaced with the VM name.
 More details on how to use `VBoxManage` are below.

+* `virtualbox_version_file` (string) - The path within the virtual machine to upload a file that contains the VirtualBox version that was used to create the machine.
+This information can be useful for provisioning.
+  By default this is ".vbox_version", which will generally upload it into the home directory.
+If explicitly empty, the version file won't be uploaded.

 * `vm_name` (string) - This is the name of the VMX file for the new virtual machine, without the file extension.
 By default this is "packer".